ywangwof/mpas_runscripts/scripts/README.md

     lnwrkfiles.sh    # Link necessary programs, runtime files and fixed files

-    cleanmpas        # Clean run-time output from a MPAS run lnmpasrun        # Link MPS run-time time for users to run the program by themselves tarmpas          # tar a MPAS CONUS run directory for seeking support from NCAR,
+    cleanmpas        # Clean run-time output from a MPAS run lnmpasrun        # Link MPAS run-time time for users to run the program by themselves lnmpasfcst       # Link MPASSIT processed MPAS forecasts to a directory that simulates
+                     # the WRF-WoFS forecasts, the purpose is to use WoFS-post directly
+                     # without further changes
+    tarmpas          # tar a MPAS CONUS run directory for seeking support from NCAR,
                      # not ncessary now since we got an account on Cheyenne.